AraujoMJ/Eucalyptus_Gain_Gap_Simulation/README.md

 # Eucalyptus_Gain_Gap_Simulation
 R scripts and data for simulating genetic/genotypic gain gaps in Eucalyptus pellita under varying selfing rates.
 Includes pedigree, genomic, and single-step models with dominance, using the main function Tree_breeding_simulator.R to generate, analyze, and visualize results.

-# Quantifying Genetic and Genotypic Gain Gaps in Eucalyptus
+# Quantifying Genetic and Genotypic Gain Gaps in *Eucalyptus*

 This repository contains simulation scripts, data, and documentation for the study:

-**Araujo MJ, Bush D, Tambarussi EV. _Quantifying Genetic and Genotypic Gain Gaps in Eucalyptus: The Hidden Cost of Ignoring Inbreeding and Dominance_.
+**Araujo MJ, Bush D, Tambarussi EV. _Quantifying genetic and genotypic gain gaps in *Eucalyptus*: The Hidden Cost of Ignoring Inbreeding and Dominance_.
 Heredity.**

 ## Overview